 Have you ever planted a symbolic garden?

 I’ve added flowers that represents special people to my garden.
 Chrysanthemums for my dad, of course.
 Orange tulips and Siberian iris for my friend Denise who passed away four years ago.
 Pansies to remind me of Mr. Hoffman, my next door neighbor when I was growing up.
+He is one of the people who taught me to garden – I was a little child tagging along side him as he tended his vegetables and flowers.

 Flowers have long been used to represent emotions, feelings, and people.
 Consider the Victorian “language of flowers” which ascribed an emotional attribute to just about every flower in the garden.
 A bouquet wasn’t just a bouquet in Victorian times but a meaningful message written in petals and tied with a pretty ribbon.